Finiteness property in Cantor real numeration systems: Sufficient condition

-In other words, for each string $\zz\in\F$ with $\val(\zz)<1$, we will find a string ${\xx}\in\F$ admissible in base $\BB$ such that $\val\xx=\val\zz$.
-In the sequel, we will also repeatedly use the fact that admissible strings are lexicographically the greatest among all strings representing the same value.
+In other words, Lemma~\ref{lem:nezoporneKoef} says that for each string $\zz\in\F$ with $\val(\zz)<1$, we can find a~string ${\xx}\in\F$ admissible in base $\BB$ such that $\val\xx=\val\zz$.
+In the sequel, we will repeatedly use the fact that admissible strings are lexicographically the greatest among all strings of non-negative digits representing the same value.

+The following definition is inspired by~\cite{AFMP03} where similar question is studied in the simple case of $p=1$.

 \begin{definition} Let $\BB=({\beta_1,\beta_2,\dots,\beta_p})$ be an alternate base and denote the corresponding $\BB^{(\ell)}$-expansions of 1 by $\t^{(\ell)}$, as in~\eqref{eq:t}.
 Denote the following set of strings with finite support